cyber-sushi/musebot/README.md

 ### Set up bot:

 1. Make sure you have Python 3.5 (or above), `pip3` and `ffmpeg` installed on your system.
-If you don't have them and you're on Windows, you can download Python from [python.org](https://www.python.org/) and you can install `ffmpeg` by following [this tutorial](https://www.geeksforgeeks.org/how-to-install-ffmpeg-on-windows/).
-If you're on Linux, use your distro's package manager.
+If you don't have them and you're on Windows, you can install Python by typing `python3` in your command line and you should get a prompt to automatically install it.
+Alternatively, download it from [python.org](https://www.python.org/).
+Then, install `ffmpeg` by following [this tutorial](https://www.geeksforgeeks.org/how-to-install-ffmpeg-on-windows/).
+If you're on Linux, use your distro's package manager to install those packages directly.

 2. Download the files from this repo (either `git clone` through your terminal, or download and extract the zip from Github).